tmm/mono/packages/zql/EXISTS-PROJECT-DESIGN.md

 ### Implementation Plan

-1. **Phase 1**: ✅ COMPLETE - AST transformation for single flipped EXISTS
+1. **Phase 1**: 📋 IN PROGRESS - AST transformation for single flipped EXISTS

-   - ✅ `transformFlippedExists(ast: AST): { ast: AST, pathToRoot: string[] }`
+   - `transformFlippedExists(ast: AST): { ast: AST, pathToRoot: string[] }`
-   - ✅ Handle WHERE conditions moving with parent
+   - Handle WHERE conditions moving with parent
-   - ✅ Return path for later extraction
+   - Return path for later extraction
-   - ✅ AND with multiple flips: Transform first, convert others to regular EXISTS
+   - AND with multiple flips: Transform first, convert others to regular EXISTS

 2. **Phase 2**: 📋 IN PROGRESS - OR handling with Union approach

    - **Phase 2A**: 🔄 NEXT - Implement Union operator
    - **Phase 2B**: Implement Distinct operator
    - **Phase 2C**: Detect OR with multiple flips in AST transformation
    - **Phase 2D**: Generate union-based pipeline for OR cases
    - **Phase 2E**: Handle mixed OR conditions (flipped + non-flipped)